The Beyond (1981 film): Theatrical distribution

 The Beyond was released theatrically in Italy on 29 April 1981, where it grossed 747,615,662 lire on its initial run; film historian Roberto Curti described this as "OK business", noting that while these takings were less than that of several of Fulci's earlier horror films, the film was widely distributed in other countries, and was especially successful in Spain.
 In England, the film had difficulty with censors.
 The BBFC passed it with an X rating demanding several cuts and subsequently it was considered a Video nasty.
 It would not be released in the United Kingdom uncut until 2001 on home video.
 In Germany, the film was released under the title Die Geisterstadt der Zombies.
 The German theatrical version was the only version of the film in which the pre-credit sequence was printed in color; in the Italian and international versions, the sequence was printed in sepia.

 The Beyond did not see a U.S. release until 1983, when it was acquired for theatrical distribution by Terry Levine of Aquarius Releasing, a New York City-based distributor who had previously handled regional distribution for John Carpenter's Halloween (1978) and Faces of Death.
 Levine purchased the U.S. distribution rights for around $35,000, and spent an additional $10,000 on additional post-production work, which included replacing Frizzi's music with a new score by Mitch and Ira Yuspeh, as well as truncating it by several minutes to achieve an R-rating.
 While Levine was reluctant to trim the gory scenes, he had Frizzi's score replaced due to the limitations of its mono recording, as he wanted to release the film with a prestigious Dolby Surround mix.
-Aquarius released this alternate version of the film in the United States on 11 November 1983 under the title 7 Doors of Death.
+Aquarius released this alternate version of the film in the USA on 11 November 1983 under the title 7 Doors of Death.
 The title change was due to Levine's belief that the original title was too nebulous, and that the film's "Seven Doors" plot device was a more interesting narrative hook that would intrigue audiences.
-To promote this release, Levine screened the film for Kim Henkel and Tobe Hooper, the respective co-writer and director of The Texas Chain Saw Massacre (1974), who granted laudatory quotes about the film to be used in television and print advertisements.
+To promote this release, Levine screened the film for Kim Henkel and Tobe Hooper, the respective co-writer and director of The Texas Chain Saw Massacre (1974), who granted laudatory quotes about the film to be used in TV and print advertisements.
 Most of the cast and crew names for this version were also "anglicised" to appeal to U.S. audiences, with Fulci being credited as "Louis Fuller".
 7 Doors of Death was a commercial success, grossing $455,652 during its first week of release; Levine estimated that the film turned him a profit of roughly $700,000.